MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XL-Pension-Benefit-Guaranty-Corporation/subchapter-J-Insolvency-Termination-Other-Rules-Multiemployer-Plans/part-4262-Special-Financial-Assistance-PBGC/section-4262.16.md

 (i) The allocation of unfunded vested benefits to the employer under section 4211 of ERISA; or

-(ii) The present value of withdrawal liability payments assessed for the employer discounted using the interest assumptions in appendix B to part 4044 of this chapter.
+(ii) The present value of withdrawal liability payments assessed for the employer discounted using the interest assumptions under § 4044.54 of this chapter.

 (2) PBGC will approve a proposed settlement of withdrawal liability if it determines—